-- Brushes (I got a set of brushes and a couple sponge brushes)
+- Brushes (paint brushes and sponge brushes)

 - Wooden accents (I found some plain wooden shapes that I painted, but there are plenty of options out there that are already decorated)

-- Straight edge or razor blade (to cut out the paper)
+- Straight edge or razor blade

-- Sand paper or file to trim the edges of the paper
+- Sand paper or file

 - Watco Clear Satin Laquer (found at Lowes or Home Depot.
 But again, Mod Podge Outdoor would do the same thing)